shane030716/histogram-printer/README.md

 |___|___ ___ ___|___|___ ___|±±±|±±±|±±±|±±±|±±±|±±±|___|___|___
   1   0   0   0   6   0   0   3  10   2   3   4   5   0   3   0
 ```

+More features may be added in the future